-The calculated fair value of the Convertible Notes (Note 9) was approximately \$14,000 and \$43,000 as of March 31, 2023 and December 31, 2022, respectively, and is based on the recent third-party trades of the instrument as of the balance sheet date.
+The calculated fair value of the Convertible Notes (Note 9) was approximately \$43,000 as of December 31, 2022, and was based on the recent third-party trades of the instrument as of the balance sheet date.
 The fair value of the Convertible Notes is classified as Level 2 within the fair value hierarchy as there is not an active market for the Convertible Notes, however, third-party trades of the instrument are considered observable inputs.
-The Convertible Notes are reflected on the accompanying condensed consolidated balance sheets at amortized cost, which was \$13,819 and \$43,219 as of March 31, 2023 and December 31, 2022,
+The Convertible Notes are reflected on the accompanying condensed consolidated balance sheets at amortized cost, which was \$43,219 as of December 31, 2022.

-See Note 8 for discussion of non-recurring fair value estimates used in calculating an impairment charge recorded during the three months ended March 31, 2022
+See Note 8 for discussion of non-recurring fair value estimates used in calculating an impairment charge recorded during the six months ended June 30, 2022.